Bank of England hints that UK borrowing rates will stay high after its new hike

 But for many, the pain has yet to hit.
 Unlike in the U.S., most homeowners in Britain lock in mortgage rates for only a few years, so those whose deals expire soon face the prospect of much higher borrowing costs.

-Around 2.5 million such deals are due to expire by the end of next year, with around a million households facing a 500-pound ($640) monthly increase in their mortgage repayments by 2026, Bailey said.
+Around 2.5 million such deals are due to expire by the end of next year, with around a million households facing a 500-pound ($640) monthly increase in their mortgage repayments by 2026, according to Bailey.

-“As a result, pass-through of the recent interest rate rises to outstanding mortgages has been limited so far,” said Michael Saunders, senior economic adviser at Oxford Economics and a former rate-setter at the Bank of England.

-On Thursday, two of the nine members of the rate-setting Monetary Policy Committee voted for a half-point increase, citing the tightness in the labor market, while six backed the quarter-point rise and one opted to keep rates unchanged.

 Credit: AP